colorlessenergy/colorlessenergy.github.io/_posts/2017-09-16-first-website-guide.md

 <br />

-I structured this guide so that a anyone can just a text editor and build this website anywhere, from your phone or your computer!
-All you need a browser and a text editor.
+I structured this guide so that a anyone can just use a text editor and build this website anywhere, from your phone or your computer!
+All you need is a browser and a text editor.

 <img src="../../../../blog-pics/first-website-guide/finished-page-2017-09-16.png" />